codacy/codacy-coverage-reporter/docs/index.md

                 The commit SHA-1 hash sent while uploading coverage is wrong.
             </td>
             <td>
-                Make sure that the Codacy Coverage Reporter <a href="#commit-detection">detects the correct commit SHA-1 hash</a> for the uploaded coverage data.
+                Make sure that the Codacy Coverage Reporter <a href="troubleshooting-coverage-cli-issues/#commit-detection">detects the correct commit SHA-1 hash</a> for the uploaded coverage data.
             </td>
         </tr>
         </table>